 8) Due to his wartime experiences, Gates was of great help to the fledgeling army, he helped standardise records and organise the regiments of the army.

 9) In May 1776, Horatio Gates was promoted to the position of Brigadier Major and was given command of the Canadian Department.
-However, this unit was quite disorganised.
+However, this unit was in disarray.
 Many soldiers were lacking in morale and dissatisfied with the pay.

 10) Lake Champlain

 Horatio Gates then fell into conflict with Major General Philip Schuyler, the commander of the Northern Department over jurisdiction issues.
-After working out their issue, Gates was given command of Ticonderoga and the defence of Lake Champlain.
+After working out their issue, Gates got the command of Ticonderoga and the defence of Lake Champlain.

 During the summer, Gates took command of the American Fleet which was going to be the defence against the British naval forces.
 However, Gates gave that responsibility to Brigadier General Benedict Arnold.
 Arnold then led the American Fleet against the British.
 The American Fleet suffered defeat at the Battle of Valcour Island, but it was instrumental in delaying the British advancement against Ticonderoga.